 Once you have gone on a hiking or walking adventure, take time to go to the library and pick up some books about nature.
 Talk about the different shapes and types of leaves, the poison ivy to watch out for, and the pine cones and the seashells, too.

-The Birds and the Bees, the Flowers and the Trees
+The Birds and Bees, Flowers and Trees

 Related: Educational Family Nature Fun